bthate/botlib/README.rst

 ::

- > sudo pip3 install botlib
+ > sudo pip3 install botlib --upgrade --force-reinstall

 BOTLIB itself does not install a binary as it is a library.
 The tarball however includes a bot program that can run as a test bot for BOTLIB.